dcunited001/dcunited001.github.io/_drafts/matroids.md

     - i'm not very familiar with mobious transformations, but they enable manifolds that map the unit disc (& n-sphere) to any convex

+- higher order structures for this apollonian packing manifold that remove the finite constraints of the top level sphere.
+  - when you start moving "up" with the apollonian gasket, these structures are usually uncountable
+  - spiral structures can be imagined, with spheres being packed outwards. then the normal fractal packings of spheres can extend in the spaces between.
+  - some of these structures have countable arrangements.

 - https://www.incendia.net/wiki/index.php?title=Fractal_Types#Kleinian_sets
 - http://www.popularmechanics.com/technology/robots/news/g2095/deep-dreaming-fractal-nightmares/?slide=22&thumbnails=